evolution-linux/evolution-docs/src/config/graphical-session/wayland.md

 ### Seat management

 Wayland compositors require some way of controlling the video display and accessing input devices.
-In Void systems, this requires a seat manager service, which can be either elogind or seatd.
+In EvolutionOS systems, this requires a seat manager service, which can be either elogind or seatd.
 Enabling them is explained in the ["Session and Seat Management"](../session-management.md) session.